| Guitar Tone WoodsThere are many fine woods used today to build quality

 Virginia, northern and western Virginia, western North

 Carolina and eastern Tennessee.
+Red

 Spruce was used for the tops on many of the great pre-war (now